yona-lang/homepage/docs/syntax.md

 ```

 ## **`import` expression**: importing functions from other modules
 Normally, it is not necessary to import modules, as it is often the case in many other languages.
 Functions from another modules can be called without explicitly declaring them as imported.
-However, Yatta has a special `import` expression (and as such it returns the value of the expression followed by the `in` keyword) that allows importing functions from modules and in that way create aliases for otherwise fully qualified names.
+However, Yona has a special `import` expression (and as such it returns the value of the expression followed by the `in` keyword) that allows importing functions from modules and in that way create aliases for otherwise fully qualified names.

 ```bash
 import